ealush/vest/CONTRIBUTING.md

 ├── vest/   # Main Vest package.
 │   ├── src/    # Vest's prebuilt source code.
 │   │   └── core/  # Modules required for vest's functionality.
-│   │   │   └── context/     # Vest's shared runtime.
+│   │   │   └── ctx             # Vest's shared runtime.
 Used across the whole library.
 │   │   │   └── produce/        # Generates the out put object and callbaks.
-│   │   │   └── state/       # Vest's persistent state.
+│   │   │   └── state           # Vest's persistent state.
 Used across the whole library.
 │   │   │   └── test/           # Contains the test function and its lifecycle.
 │   │   │   └── suite/          # Contains all the suite modules and methods
-│   │   │       └── create/      # Initializes the suite and creates a context and state.
+│   │   │       └── createSuite # Initializes the suite and creates a context and state.
 │   │   └── hooks/          # Functions that extend vest's functionality.
 They all use context.
-│   │   │   └── draft/       # Allows access to the intermediate test result.
+│   │   │   └── draft       # Allows access to the intermediate test result.
-│   │   │   └── exclusive/   # Allows including or excluding fields in runtime.
+│   │   │   └── exclusive   # Allows including or excluding fields in runtime.
-│   │   │   └── warn/        # Allows setting warn-only fields.
+│   │   │   └── warn        # Allows setting warn-only fields.
-│   │   │   └── group/       # Adds another nesting level within suites.
+│   │   │   └── group       # Adds another nesting level within suites.
 │   │   └── lib/  # Shared helper functions.
 │   │   └── testUtils/    # Test helper functions.
 │   │   └── typings/      # Contains typescript declaration files for the exported modules.